-There were very few bridge, signal or roadside projects that are within the 250 foot buffer zone of an environmental feature.
+There were very few bridge, signal or roadside projects that are within the 250 feet buffer zone of an environmental feature.
 None of the projects were found to be near community resources, conservation areas or recreational areas.
 See full results in Table 1 and find the project location in Map 1.
-It should be noted that the 250 foot buffer around the sites are not seen because of the scale of maps.
+It should be noted that the 250 feet buffer around the sites are not seen because of the scale of maps.

 TABLE 1.
-RESULTS - Bridge, Signal and Roadside Facility Environmental features that are within a 250 foot buffer around sites.
+RESULTS - Bridge, Signal and Roadside FacilityEnvironmental features that are within a 250 feet buffer around sites.